 Thus, the reality is that since the arbitration, China has continued to simultaneously put in place domestic legislation to conserve marine living resources while at the same systematically and institutionally supporting the harvesting of endangered species such as giant clams in areas under dispute with other countries to serve its political interests.
-On the one hand, efforts to tackle illegal fishing stem from China's desire to assume 'the role of leader in global fisheries
+On the one hand, efforts to tackle illegal fishing stem from China's desire to assume 'the role of leader in global fisheries governance and taking enough anti-IUU fishing action to be credible in that role.'
+On the other hand, for China, fishing activities and sovereignty of the South China Sea go hand in hand.
+Chinese scholars have argued that 'food security and economic factors are the primary drivers

-&lt;sup>566 Wildlife Justice Commission 'Giant Clam Shells, Ivory and Organised Crime: Analysis of a Potential New Nexus', October 2021 (available at https://wildlifejustice.org/wp-content/uploads/2021/10/Giant-Clam-Shells-Ivory-And-Organised-Crime A-Potential-New-Nexus WJC spreads.pdf).
+&lt;sup>566 Wildlife Justice Commission 'Giant Clam Shells, Ivory and Organised Crime: Analysis of a Potential New Nexus', October 2021 (available at https://wildlifejustice.org/wp-content/uploads/2021/10/Giant-Clam-Shells-Ivory-And-Organised-Crime\A-Potential-New-Nexus\WJC\spreads.pdf).